CONTACT

 POLICY & STAKEHOLDER TEAM

 Pretrial Services reports directly to the Cass County Judiciary and has a local policy and stakeholder team that meets on a regular basis to collaboratively develop and approve local pretrial practices and review program performance metrics.
-Said meetings are held quarterly in conjunction with the Cass/Pulaski Advisory Board Meetings.
+Said meetings are held quarterly in conjunction with the Cass County Local JRAC.
+Members represent all key intercepts of the system, including prevention and treatment providers, law enforcement, judiciary, jail administration, prosecutor and public defender offices, pretrial services, community corrections and probation, individuals with lived experience, victims and family members impacted by overdose, and county leadership.

 Members include: